expertskb/WeShare/readme.md

 # V1

-Use this if you don't have a premium account.
-You can't access for premium any tools
+If you don't have a premium account, use it.
+Otherwise you cannot access v2

 # V2

 If you have a premium account, use it.
-When you use v2 you will see all premium tools unlocked
+Otherwise you will not be able to access v1 while you will see all premium tools unlocked when you use v2

 # Changelog